Ibra: Musical arts and traditional games

+Education

 The state, especially the village of Seih Al-Afia, was famous for the presence of the old sabila, which is a place for the villagers to gather to attend mourning and hold the Quran.
 His wife, Saada bint Saeed Al-Sinawi, helped him in this, and many of the villagers received education from her after Hammoud’s death.
 Also, the grandmother, Moza bin Humaid Al-Harithiya, was famous in the science of legal spelling.
 In the village of Seih Al-Afia, there is also a school in Seih Al-Afia for basic education for girls from the fifth to the ninth grade.